 - Job hunting/how to get a tech writing job at NASA (now its own tab)

 - All the things they don’t teach you in college (business travel tips, office politics, etc.)

 Some of this is serious, some of it is written in an effort to be amusing.

 Things you will not find on this site

 Like I said, my day jobs have included work for NASA, Nissan, Zero Point Frontiers, and the Science Cheerleaders.
 I will not be sharing a lot of “inside baseball” talk about my actual subject matters, such as aerospace or cheerleader operations.
-I will talk about how I do my work, not the work itself, if that makes any sense.
+I will talk about how I do my work, not the work itself, which is proprietary.

-Bottom line: if you’re looking for “the inside scoop” on the latest rocket launch or what cheerleaders do in their free time, you most likely won’t find that information here.
+Bottom line: if you’re looking for “the inside scoop” about the latest rocket launch or what cheerleaders do in their free time, you most likely won’t find that information here.
 If you are interested in such things, however, you are welcome to view my work at SpaceflightInsider.com or ScienceCheerleader.com.